dazinator/DotNet.Cabinet/README.md

 ```

-Now, let's say the system file cabinet has a file called "/foo.txt".
+Now, Module A's cabinet has files provided by the system cabinet, in it's virtual directory.

-Let's say Module A, doesn't like the look of it.
+Now, let's say the system file cabinet has a file called "/foo.txt", and let's say Module A, sees the file "/foo.txt" in it't virtual directory, and doesn't like the look of it.

 Module A can create it's own version of the "/foo.txt" file without effecting the system version.